 The intestines of humans and animals are naturally populated by a great many friendly bacteria which are part of our normal intestinal flora.
 This is true for a bacterium called Escherichia coli.
 However, a harmful variety of E. coli, called Verotoxin-producing E. coli (VTEC), is capable of producing one or several powerful toxins and causing illness.
 This harmful variety is also called Shiga toxin-producing E. coli (STEC) or enterohaemorrhagic E. coli (EHEC).
 This bacteria is naturally present in the intestines of cattle and other animals.

 VTEC infection is a form of food poisoning that occurs when a person eats food that is contaminated by VTEC bacteria.
 It is commonly called "hamburger disease" because of its association with undercooked ground beef.
-The symptoms are stomach pain, diarrhea and occasionally serious, bloody diarrhea (hemorrhagic colitis).

 Sources of infection